Key Takeaways

 How long until I see ROI from link building?

-Will link building get more expensive?
+Will link building pricing get more expensive?